Service · Chip Seal

 the rural workhorse.

-Chip seal gives you a durable, textured driveway surface for a fraction of what full asphalt costs.
-Built for long country drives, farm access roads and acreage properties east of the I-5 corridor and into the Snoqualmie and Skagit valleys.
+Chip seal gives you a durable, textured driveway surface that often costs less than full asphalt.
+It is built for long country drives, farm access roads, private roads and acreage properties across Washington.

 Overview